Esri/esri-sharepoint-extensions-samples/src/webparts/sampleProvider/README.md

 # Sample Provider
 ## Summary

-This webpart can serve as a sample provider to send data to ArcGIS for SharePoint Map web part.
+This webpart can serve as a sample provider.
+Click on donut chart to filter US county polygons on the map.

 ![App](./sampleProvider.gif)